 If Nashville isn’t on your travel bucket list yet, it’s time to put it there.
 With an iconic live music scene, excellent restaurants, and a long list of new hotels that offer high design and comfort in equal measure, Nashville has never been more ready for its closeup.
-Recently, we stayed in one if its newest hotel offerings, The Noelle: A Tribute Portfolio Hotel, which puts travelers in the center of the action—and offers a stylish way to stay in Music City.
+Recently, we stayed in one of its newest hotel offerings, Noelle, which puts travelers in the center of the action—and offers a stylish way to stay in Music City.

 Budget Level: Upscale ($150-$300/night)